 There are extensive resources in place for outdoor sport and physical activity at a local neighbourhood level as well as across East Renfrewshire.
-A range of key Council policies emphasise the importance of providing opportunities to meet positive outcomes for people through sport and physical activity in relation to health and well-being, lifelong learning, regeneration, community safety and a sustainable environment.
+A range of key Council policies emphasise the importance of providing opportunities to meet positive outcomes for people through sport and physical activity in relation to health and wellbeing, lifelong learning, regeneration, community safety and a sustainable environment.

-The Council manages 16 facilities which provide 9 grass pitch locations and 7 synthetic pitch locations.
-Tennis courts are available for public use at Cowan Park, Barrhead.
+The Council manages 21 facilities which provide 10 grass pitch locations and 11 synthetic pitch locations.
+Tennis courts are available for public use at Cowan Park, Barrhead and Rouken Glen Park, Giffnock.

-The sport seasons vary and whilst the Council is continually looking to create new opportunities and maximise the use of existing pitches, the sharing of facilities is restricted due to the overlap in seasons e.g. football and cricket.
-Efforts will however continue to investigate requests and opportunities for new and diverse sports provision.
+The sport seasons vary and whilst the Council is continually looking to create new opportunities and maximise the use of existing pitches.